What to do immediately after a truck accident

 This is the part that's urgent and different from a regular car accident.
 Commercial trucks have electronic data devices — black boxes or event data recorders that capture information about the truck's speed, braking, acceleration, and sometimes GPS data.
 That data is preserved for a limited time.
 Some devices overwrite data after a period of weeks or months.

-Trucks also have driver logs.
+Trucks have driver logs.
 Federal regulations require truck drivers to maintain detailed logs of their hours of service — how many hours they've been driving, how many hours they've rested.
 These logs show whether the driver was complying with federal rules about rest breaks and maximum driving hours.
 A fatigued driver who violated hour-of-service regulations is evidence of negligence.

 Medical Attention and Documentation

-Whether you felt injured at the scene or not, get a full medical evaluation.
 See your primary care doctor, or go to an urgent care facility if that's faster.
 Tell the doctor exactly what happened and where you felt impact.
 Be specific about pain, even if it's minor.
-Be honest about any symptoms that seemed to appear only after you'd calmed down — headaches, dizziness, neck pain, soreness that showed up hours later.
+Be honest about any symptoms that appeared only after you'd calmed down — headaches, dizziness, neck pain, soreness that showed up hours later.

+Keep every medical record, every bill, every receipt.
+Imaging studies, physical therapy, follow-up appointments, prescriptions — collect it all.
 If you're having pain or difficulty weeks after the accident, keep getting medical attention.
 Don't tough it out hoping it will go away.
 A documented history of medical treatment shows the severity and duration of your injuries.

 Deciding on an Attorney

+Most truck accident lawyers work on contingency, meaning they don't get paid unless they recover money for you.
+You won't be paying them upfront.
 Call an attorney who specializes in truck accidents or commercial vehicle liability.
 They'll understand the federal regulations, the insurance dynamics, and the evidence preservation issues that make these cases different.

 What Comes Next

 Right now, you're dealing with the immediate aftermath.
-You're probably hurt, definitely shaken, and trying to figure out how to move forward.
+You're hurt, shaken, and trying to figure out how to move forward.
 You've done the right things — you got safe, you got medical attention, you're documenting what happened.
 That's what matters right now.

 The system will move forward from here.
 It won't move at your pace; these cases take time.
 But you don't have to have it all figured out today.
 You just have to take the next step, which is getting proper legal advice and making sure the evidence is preserved.
 Everything else builds from there.